KilledByAPixel/LittleJS/README.md

 This is because web browsers just have protection from loading local files.
 You may see a console error like "The image element contains cross-origin data."
 Don't panic, it's easy to fix!
 If you are using [Visual Studio Code](https://code.visualstudio.com/) there is a [Live Preview Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server) that will handle this for you automatically.
 Another option is to setup a simple local web server like [http-server](https://www.npmjs.com/package/http-server) via npm.

-Learn how to make a simple game from scratch with [The Breakout Tutorial.](https://github.com/KilledByAPixel/LittleJS/tree/main/examples/breakoutTutorial)
+- Learn how to make a simple game from scratch with [The Breakout Tutorial.](https://github.com/KilledByAPixel/LittleJS/tree/main/examples/breakoutTutorial)

-[LittleJS Engine Quick Reference Sheet](https://github.com/KilledByAPixel/LittleJS/blob/main/reference.md) - This cheat sheet can help you get started.
+- [LittleJS Engine Quick Reference Sheet](https://github.com/KilledByAPixel/LittleJS/blob/main/reference.md) - This cheat sheet can help you get started.

-[Watch this GitNation talk](https://youtu.be/_dXKU0WgAj8?si=ZDXLYAFDWp54hrGT) to hear more about LittleJS works and get some tips on how to use it.
+- [Watch this GitNation talk](https://youtu.be/_dXKU0WgAj8?si=ZDXLYAFDWp54hrGT) to hear more about LittleJS works and get some tips on how to use it.

-Join our vibrant community on [Discord](https://discord.gg/zb7hcGkyZe) to get help, share your projects, and collaborate with others!
+- Join our vibrant community on [Discord](https://discord.gg/zb7hcGkyZe) to get help, share your projects, and collaborate with others!
+- [Check out The Little JS FAQ for more help getting started](https://github.com/KilledByAPixel/LittleJS/blob/main/FAQ.md), and let us know if there's anything youd like to see added.

 ## Examples